Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming))
 between the hardware and the software.

-High level programming language reduce the cognitive load on programmers.
+High level programming languages reduce the cognitive load on programmers.
 We don't need to know the quirks of a specific processor or device.
 [Most of times at least](https://meltdownattack.com/).
 But once freed from the limits of machines, programmers faced a new